When fighting ransomware virus attacks, prevention is your first line of defense.

 - 77% of organizations infected with ransomware were running up-to-date endpoint protection1

 - The average cost per ransomware attack to businesses was $133,000 in 20171

 - 54% of organizations do not have specific anti-ransomware protection in place2

 As a last line of defense against ransomware, companies must leverage backup and data recovery processes with well-defined frequency, as well as storage features like Continuous Data Protection, which takes immutable snapshots of the complete data set.

 Should a ransomware attack occur, encrypting the data and corrupting the primary file system, the snapshots are completely unaffected, immune from any modification or deletion.
-Data recovery is quick, either from snapshots or backup images.
+Following an attack containing ransomware, data recovery is quick, either from snapshots or backup images.

-Businesses must also include a disaster recovery plan with a cloud or offsite replication with periodic testing of your recovery plan.
+Businesses must also include a disaster recovery plan with a cloud or offsite replication of backed-up data, and with periodic testing of your data recovery plan.

 If Prevention Fails, StorageCraft Protects Your Data

 "The StorageCraft Cloud gives us peace of mind.
 If you lose data, you’re done.
 That’s why our number one priority is making sure it’s protected—it’s the only thing you can’t really get back or re-create.
 We feel protected now.”